 I say “one of the tastiest” because two more chefs in my family make upma.
-Oh no, not my husband, he never cooks – only eats.
-I am talking about my elder son and myself.
+Oh no, not my husband.
+He never cooks – only eats.
+But, of course, I am talking about my elder son and myself.

 So we have a total of 3 home chefs with three different styles of making upma.
 The veg upma recipe I have shared here today is adapted from my daughter-in-law’s cookbook.
-Let’s see what we have in store for you.
+So let’s see what we have in store for you.

-Veg Upma – A Healthy Way to Start Your Day!
+Upma – A Healthy Start to a Day!

 Upma is a traditional south Indian recipe made using Rava aka semolina aka suji.
 Depending on your eating habits, the upma can be straightforward, Kesari upma or a vegetable upma.

-No matter what kind of upma you choose to make, it’s always an easy job.
+It’s always an easy job no matter what kind of upma you choose to make.
 Furthermore, upma recipes are still comfortable and tummy filler.
 It’s a quick and healthy way to start your day.

 Making veg upma involves roasting rava in ghee, tempering veggies with herbs and spices, and gradually adding roasted rava till finally cooked.
 Anything more or less beyond these steps is simply a customised style to make upma.

-Let’s see how to make veg upma and what ingredients do you need.
+Let’s see how to make veg upma and what ingredients you need.

 Plain upma contains necessary ingredients, but veg upma has a different edge.
 Adding a few vegetables is always a better idea to enrich the upma.
 Our veg upma has it all.
 Let’s see what we need to cook a delicious breakfast.